DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Methods

 These files are then copied to the UE project directory, and the project is re-compiled.
 The compilation log (along with the generated code and task implementation prompt) is fed to a compilation evaluator submodule, which outputs a verdict of success or failure, providing feedback on the source of the compilation errors and guidance on how to resolve them in the latter case.
-If compilation is successful, then a spawn layout generator LLM is queried for a layout which places instances of generated actors in the scene by specifying their coordinates, scale, rotation, and initial values for any editable properties of these actor classes in the generated code.
+If compilation is successful, then a spawn layout generator LLM is queried for a layout which places instances of generated actors in the scene by specifying their coordinates, scale, rotation, and initial values for any editable properties of these actor classes in the generated code (note again that some actors might not be visual in nature).
 This LLM is shown the generated code, its portion of the implementation task prompt, and some relevant pointers such as the correspondence of UE units to centimeters.
 A layout json is parsed out from the output of this model, and the UE Editor is launched.
 A hard-coded python initialization script is run when the level is loaded, which places instances of the generated actor classes in the scene.
 Should this python script error out---in particular if the layout generator has referenced a class that does not exist in the project's generated C++ code---then the relevant section of the UE log, the initial code, and task prompt are fed to an LLM to produce feedback and pointers on how to address the issue.
 Supposing the python script does not raise any exceptions, then actor instances are initialized in the scene and simulation code is launched.
 If the editor crashes due to runtime errors, the crash log is again fed to an LLM alongside code, layout and task prompt to produce feedback and guidance.
-If the simulation runs successfully, then a hard-coded `FilmCamera' class (protected from being overwritten by generated classes) captures 6 screenshots of the first 6 seconds of in-engine simulation, and these screenshots along with the runtime log, actor code, layout, and task prompt are fed to a Vision Language Model (VLM) which must then output a success/fail verdict, and provide feedback in the latter case.
+If the simulation runs successfully, then a hard-coded `FilmCamera' class (protected from being overwritten by generated classes) captures 6 screenshots of the first 6 seconds of in-engine simulation\footnote{In an ideal world we would like to pass more frames from a longer video clip, but that would significantly increase the number of input tokens, in some cases beyond what can fit in GPT-4o attention window.}, and these screenshots along with the runtime log, actor code, layout, and task prompt are fed to a Vision Language Model (VLM) which must then output a success/fail verdict, and provide feedback in the latter case.

 Supposing failure at any of the above steps, the resulting feedback, along with the generated (broken) code and layout, and the task prompt, are fed back into the code generator, repeating this process for a fixed number of attempts before the system is forcibly moved on to the next implementation task.